 Warning: Last items in stock!

-Are for men, women and children.
+For men, women and children.
 Have a lightweight loose knit and a high percentage of mohair.
-Are resilient and will keep their shape after many days of wear.
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Resilient and will keep their shape after many days of wear.
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
 Are available in 3 colours.

 Fibre Content: 80% Mohair, 20% JAS Nylon

 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.

 “In 25 years the mohair fibre and ingredients of your Corrymoor Socks haven't changed…..but detergents and washing machines have.”

 So what is the best way to care for your Corrymoors?